 OIL-FREE COOKING AND BAKING

-To promote optimum health, many in the plant-based community recommend eating very little or no processed oil.
-I agree with this, so cooking without oil is a great skill to have.
+Many in the whole-food plant-based diet community recommend eating an oil-free diet or one with very little to no processed oil to promote optimum health.
+I agree, so cooking without oil is a great skill to cultivate.
 Even olive oil is partially saturated and contains 119 calories in one tablespoon.
+Luckily, many delicious oil-free recipes are available right here on my website.
+And you’ll find that your taste buds will adjust relatively easily!

-We can find fat, which we do need, from other, more healthy sources such as 1 oz of nuts per day or avocado.
-Most foods have some fat, as well, so there are no worries about getting enough.
+Since we do need fat in a healthy diet, it’s best to get it from good fats, such as 1 oz of nuts per day or avocado.
+Most foods contain some fat naturally, so there is no need to worry about getting enough.

-When transitioning to baking and cooking without oil on a plant-based, vegan diet, or if you just want to cut down on calories, knowing your alternatives is fundamental.
-Especially when you can start by using no cooking oil.
+When transitioning to baking and cooking without oil on a plant-based, vegan diet, or if you want to cut down on calories, knowing your alternatives is key.
 So, how can you cook oil-free?

-Making sure your kitchen is stocked with the proper equipment is key.
-Below are some techniques and ingredients, as well as some suggestions for tools and appliances that will help make your kitchen an oil-free success.
+It is important to ensure your kitchen is stocked with the proper equipment.
+Below are some techniques, ingredients, and suggestions for tools and appliances that will help make your kitchen an oil-free success.

 STOVETOP: HOW TO COOK WITHOUT OIL

-The best technique is to start with a small amount of water or other oil-free liquid (about 1-2 tablespoons), adding in an extra tablespoon at a time if it gets dry until you’re finished sauteing.
-Be sure to watch your pan closely so the water doesn’t completely evaporate.
-For added flavor, you can use your favorite broth instead of water or even wine.
+The best technique is to start with a small amount of water or other oil-free liquid (about 1-2 tablespoons), adding an extra tablespoon at a time if the pan gets dry until you’re finished sauteing.
+Watch your pan closely so the water doesn’t completely evaporate.

 Browning & Caramelizing: Oil is not necessary for browning or caramelizing.
-These effects can be achieved when you’re cooking without oil; you just need to allow for more time.
-The best way to achieve this is to saute vegetables without oil and water, preferably in a hot, non-stick pan.
+These effects can be achieved when cooking without oil; you just need to allow for more time.
+The best way to accomplish this is to saute vegetables without oil and a little water, preferably in a hot, non-stick pan.

 They will begin to release their water and start to brown.
 Give them plenty of time until you see the browning.
 Keep turning them in the pan until they have caramelized.
 Watch this quick video on how to saute onions without oil.